 - 1. With the cap on, shake vigourously, you will hear the ball bearing inside bounce back and forth, - 2.
 To prime the tip, press on a piece of paper so that the tip retracts, repeat until the nib turns black with ink. - 3.
-Test on paper before actual use,
+Test on paper before actual use.

-From the second time, shake the pen with the cap on, then press on a piece of paper before marking the card.
+From the second time, shake the pen with the cap on, then press on a piece of paper before marking the card, trude beyond the line of next block. be marked.